iamazeem/spancopy/README.md

                               threshold size
   --source TEXT:DIR REQUIRED  source directory --target TEXT:DIR REQUIRED  target directory

+Notes:
+- The `threshold` unit may be bytes, KB, MB, GB, etc.
+- The `threshold` must be less or equal to all source files' sizes.
+- A main subdirectory under `target` is created to avoid conflicts.
+    Format:  YYYYMMDDTHHMMSSMS
+    Example: 20220820T170159946
+- The `target` directory tree is removed if it exists already.
+- On all platforms, the `/` is used as the path separator.

+Examples:
+  # With Linux style options
+  spancopy --threshold 500mb --source <source> --target <target>

+  # With Windows style options
+  spancopy /threshold 100kb /source <source> /target <target>
 ```

-- The `threshold` can be in bytes, KB, MB, GB, etc.
-- The `target` directory is removed before copying.

-Example:
+Here's a complete example:

 Here's a `source` directory tree (files sizes are in bytes for simplicity):